 The BaaS project needs communication protocols for different device types from small sensing devices up to enterprise server systems.
 CoAP matches this requirement by providing a platform-independent transport protocol with reduced overhead for M2M communication while still remaining interoperable with HTTP.
-Additionally it covers the basics for flexible system configuration and it can work hand in hand with the Efficient XML Interchange format (EXI).
+Additionally it covers the basics for flexible system configuration including the discovery of servers and resources and it can work hand in hand with the Efficient XML Interchange format (EXI).
+Furthermore CoAP brings the freedom to choose between a publish/subscribe or push/pull based communication style.